mspitzerbrooks/eitc/README.md

 - 2 digit number - indicates the order in which program should be one (10* are for importing raw data, 20* are for descriptive statistics, etc.)
 - one letter (a or b) - a is for Stata code, b is for R code
-- lower case roman numberal (i, ii, etc.) - indicates the IPUMS CPS dataset used in the program (e.g. "iv" uses cps00004.dta)
+- lower case roman numeral (i, ii, etc.) or number, e.g. 8 - indicates the IPUMS CPS dataset used in the program (e.g. "iv" uses cps00004.dta, "8" uses cps00008.dta)

 ## Branch structure